XRPLF/rippled/API-CHANGELOG.md

 # API Changelog

-This changelog is intended to list all updates to the API.
+This changelog is intended to list all updates to the [public API methods](https://xrpl.org/public-api-methods.html).

 For info about how API versioning works, view the [XLS-22d spec](https://github.com/XRPLF/XRPL-Standards/discussions/54).
 For details about the implementation of API versioning, view the [implementation PR](https://github.com/XRPLF/rippled/pull/3155).